Can you insure a car you don't own?

 Can I be the registered keeper of a vehicle and not own it?

 Yes!
-Using the car doesn't mean you own it.
-For example, you may be part of a company car scheme where you as the employee will be the registered keeper of the car, but you don't own it.
+Using a car doesn’t mean you own it.
+For example, if you have a lease agreement, you may be the registered keeper of the vehicle, but you don’t actually own it.

 How does car insurance work for a car that is owned by someone else?